ArinKothari/ingredient-phrase-tagger/README.md

     }

 We use a conditional random field model (CRF) to extract tags from labelled training data, which was tagged by human news assistants.
-We wrote about our approach [on the New York Times Open blog][openblog].
-More information about CRFs can be found [here][crf_tut].

 On a 2012 Macbook Pro, training the model takes roughly 30 minutes for 130k examples using the [CRF++][crfpp] library.

-## Development

-On OSX:

-    brew install crf++
-    python setup.py install

 ## Quick Start